C/2007 N3 (Lulin): Orbit

 The orbit of Comet Lulin is very nearly a parabola (parabolic trajectory), according to Marsden.
 The comet had an epoch 2009 eccentricity of 0.999986, and has an epoch 2010 eccentricity of 0.999998.
 It is moving in a retrograde orbit at a very low inclination of just 1.6° from the ecliptic.

 Given the extreme orbital eccentricity of this object, different epochs can generate quite different heliocentric unperturbed two-body best fit solutions to the aphelion distance (maximum distance) of this object.
 For objects at such high eccentricity, the sun's barycentric coordinates are more stable than heliocentric coordinates.
 Using JPL Horizons, the barycentric orbital elements for epoch 2014-Jan-01 generate a semi-major axis of about 1200 AU and a period of about 42,000 years.

 Disconnected tail

 On February 4, 2009, a team of Italian astronomers witnessed "an intriguing phenomenon in Comet Lulin's tail".
-Team leader Ernesto Guido explains: "We photographed the comet using a remotely controlled telescope in New Mexico, and our images clearly showed a disconnection event.
-While we were looking, part of the comet's plasma tail was torn away."
+Team leader Ernesto Guido explains:

 Guido and colleagues believe the event was caused by a magnetic disturbance in the solar wind hitting the comet.
 Magnetic mini-storms in comet tails have been observed before—most famously in 2007, when NASA's STEREO spacecraft watched a coronal mass ejection crash into Comet Encke.
 Encke lost its tail in dramatic fashion, much as Comet Lulin did on February 4.